-A mammogram is an X-ray examination of the breast.
-The exam can spot breast cancer in its earliest stages-even before you or your doctor can detect a lump.
+Mammography is an X-ray examination of the breast which can spot breast cancer in its earliest stages-even before you or your doctor can detect a lump.

-There are two types of mammography-screening and diagnostic.
+There are two types of mammography- screening and diagnostic.
 A screening mammogram is performed annually, when a woman has had no symptoms and does not have a personal history of breast cancer.
 Diagnostic mammograms are used to follow up on known problems or to clarify the results of a screening mammogram.

-Who should have screening mammograms?
-The Society of Breast Imaging and the American College of Radiology both offer the following guidelines to women:
+The Society of Breast Imaging and the American College of Radiology offer the following breast health guidelines:

-- Women age 40 and above should have an annual mammogram - Women with a family history of breast cancer or who have had breast cancer themselves should consult with their doctor about the need for more frequent or earlier mammography - You should report symptoms such as lumps, nipple discharge, and persistent discomfort to your physician immediately
+- Women age 40 and above should have an annual mammogram - Women with a personal or family history of breast cancer should consult with their doctor about the need for more frequent or earlier mammography - You should report symptoms such as lumps, nipple discharge, and persistent discomfort to your physician immediately